search menu

 Advantages Disadvantages

-Ring Die Pellet Machine
+Definition and Characteristics of Ring Die Pellet Mills

 A ring die is a circular die with numerous small holes on its surface.
 Raw materials are compressed through these holes to form pellets.
 Ring dies are typically used in large-scale production, producing more uniform and denser pellets.